How to Raise Happy, Healthy Vegan Dogs

 - Tally-Ho Organic Soy burgers – available at Fresh Provisions (chopped up finely, then fried with some oil and water).

-- Boiled and mashed (organic) sweet potato (for the meals he has after the meal where the sweet potato is boiled, I microwave it to warm it up a bit).
+- Boiled and mashed sweet potato (for the meals he has after the meal where the sweet potato is boiled, I microwave it to warm it up a bit).

-- Boiled and mashed (organic) pumpkin (for the meals he has after the meal where the pumpkin is boiled, I microwave it to warm it up a bit).
+- Boiled and mashed pumpkin (for the meals he has after the meal where the pumpkin is boiled, I microwave it to warm it up a bit).

 - Veganpet tinned wet food – available at Loving Hut or online.

 - Cheesey sauce: In a saucepan, combine ½ cup flour and ½ cup of Lotus Savoury Yeast Flakes (Nutritional Yeast) – available at health food shops.
 Whisk in 2 cups of water.
 Heat on medium heat until bubbling and thick.
 Remove from heat and add ¼ cup Nuttelex vegan margarine – available at most supermarkets – and 1 teaspoon mustard.
+After the first time I feed him this, I microwave the sauce to warm it up for him a bit.

 Feed occasionally (mock meats should only be fed occasionally because they are high in salt):